BlackCraze/GameResourceBot/README.md

 ###### v1.2, by PellaAndroid

 #### How this guide works
 42. Lines starting with numbers are actions.
 You must do these to set up GRB successfully.
-    12. Sometimes, numbers appear as lowercase Roman numerals.
+    xii.
+Sometimes, numbers appear as lowercase Roman numerals.
 These also are actions.

 - Lines starting with bullets (or with nothing at all!) contain additional information.
 This information could be: